Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Cautious Optimism

 for all $k \in \mathcal{A}$.
 To simplify further, let us define the corrected reward signal as $\ut\^t \defeq \nut\^t - \langle \nut\^t, \vx\^t\rangle \vec{1}_d$, while the accumulated signal is expressed as $\Ut\^t \defeq \sum_{\tau=1}^{t-1} \left[\nut\^\tau - \langle \nut\^\tau, \vx\^\tau\rangle \vec{1}_d\right]$.

 The celebrated work of \citet{Syrgkanis15} showed that when all players in a game employ \OFTRL with a fixed learning rate $\lambda\^t = \eta$, the maximum regret accumulated by the players grows at most as $O_{\scaleto{T}{4pt}} (T^{1/4})$.\footnote{Only the dependence on the time horizon $T$ is shown.
-For details, please refer to \Cref{table:results}.} In this paper, we improve this result exponentially to an $O_{\scaleto{T}{4pt}} (\log T)$ dependence for a general class of regularizers, building on the \emph{dynamic learning rate control} idea of \citet{Soleymani25:Faster} for \Opthedge.
+For details, please refer to \Cref{table:results}.} In this paper, we improve this result exponentially to an $O_{\scaleto{T}{4pt}} (\log T)$ dependence for a general class of regularizers, building on a novel technique that we term \emph{dynamic learning rate control}.

-Unlike conventional methods in optimization and learning that enforce a monotonically decreasing learning rate schedule, our approach allows for more flexible, non-monotone adjustments based on the learner's performance.
-In particular, we introduce a \emph{universal dynamic learning control} mechanism that \emph{deliberately slows down the learning} process of the underlying \OFTRL when \emph{regret becomes excessively negative}.
+Unlike conventional methods in optimization and learning that enforce a monotonically decreasing learning-rate schedule, our approach allows for more flexible, non-monotone adjustments based on the learner's performance.
+And opposed to conventional methods, conceptually, it is \emph{not} designed as a means of circumventing uncertainty about the problem’s conditioning (e.g., Lipschitz constants).
+Instead, we introduce a \emph{universal dynamic learning control} mechanism that \emph{deliberately slows down the learning} process of the underlying \OFTRL whenever \emph{regret becomes excessively negative}.

-Due to the counterintuitive nature of this idea, which deliberately slows down the learner when it performs too well, and in keeping with the terminology of \citet{Soleymani25:Faster}, we term our framework \emph{Cautious Optimism}—an extension of Optimism~\citep{rakhlin2013online}, where the learner is additionally cautious about its regret so far.
-The \emph{universality} of our framework stems from the fact that, unlike the original version of this idea in \citet{Soleymani25:Faster}, which was specifically designed for \Opthedge, our approach provides a general learning rate control mechanism applicable to a broad class of \OFTRL algorithms.
+Due to the counterintuitive nature of this idea, which deliberately slows down the learner when it performs too well, we term our framework \emph{Cautious Optimism}—an extension of Optimism~\citep{rakhlin2013online}, where the learner is additionally cautious about its regret so far.
+The \emph{universality} of our framework stems from the fact that our approach provides a general learning rate control mechanism applicable to a broad class of \OFTRL algorithms.
 This leads to a new general class of algorithms with exponentially faster rates, which we coin \emph{Cautious Optimistic Follow-the-Regularized-Leader} (\ours).

+Our dynamic learning rate control aims to pace the learner—\emph{slowing it down when it is performing too well}—that is, \emph{when its maximum regret becomes too negative}.
+Such a goal might appear backwards---after all, if a learner is doing so well, why pace them down?
+The apparent contradiction is resolved when considering the learning system as a whole.

 In self-play settings, the predictability of the players' actions due to the smooth evolution of the learning dynamics guarantees faster convergence compared to adversarial settings.
 This observation motivates us to consider the convergence of the learning dynamics of multiple players as a whole, rather than at an individual level.
 Hence, a learner performing exceedingly well can create an imbalance that hinders others from keeping pace.
 Consequently, aiming for harmonic learning among players during self-play seems a natural approach to better exploit the predictability of the dynamics.
 While hindering learning when a player is performing exceptionally well may seem counterintuitive and even unfavorable at first glance, it helps maintain a balance among the players, thereby improving the performance of the hindered player in the long run.